 In addition, we collect the information that you provide by entering it into certain Service features.

-For example, when you place information into FusionReactor’s Cloud service (which could contain personally identifying information) which we collect and then display for you inside the application.
+For example, when you place information into Services such as NerdVision or FusionReactor Cloud (which could contain personally identifying information) which we collect and then display for you inside the application.
 Also when you use other features such as blogs, surveys, user-generated content, activity streams, or social media, we may first collect the information you enter into the feature.

 We may also automatically or passively collect information about your use of our Services.
 While information collected in this manner is not typically personal information, we may combine it in ways that make it personally identifiable.
 When we do so, we will treat the combined information as personal information.